 Spain - Day 7 : Sunday

 It was already warm when we got on our bikes at 8:30.
-Yesterday evening we had seen many large ants in the area.
-In the morning Bram noticed an overrun scorpion on the road.
-Fortunately we hadn't seen one of those yesterday.
-There were also many dead snakes, so we would be extra careful next time we dove into the bushes.
+The evening before, we had seen many giant ants in the area.
+In the morning, Bram noticed an overrun scorpion on the road.
+Fortunately, we hadn't seen one of those yesterday.
+There were also many dead snakes, so we would be extra careful the next time we dove into the bushes.

-Besides it being Sunday we would only pass two villages in the next 30 km.
-We had enough food to last until the afternoon, but not water.
-In the second village I noticed a garden hose spraying water.
+Besides it being Sunday, we would only pass two villages in the next 30 km.
+We had enough food to last until the afternoon but not water.
+In the second village, I noticed a garden hose spraying water.
 It came out of someone's garage and there were people inside.
 We still didn't speak any Spanish (besides supermercado) and didn't want to go in to ask for water.
-After a while still no-one had come out so we quickly filled our bottles.
+After a while, still no one had come out, so we quickly filled our bottles.
 When we were done an old man walked by who had seen everything.
-A hundred meter further we passed a public fountain with drinking water.
+A hundred meters further, we passed a public fountain with drinking water.

-We also passed a sign saying we were in the 'Extremadura' region and we started climbing early.
+We also passed a sign saying we were in the 'Extremadura' region and started climbing early.
 It would also get super hot today.
-Just as all the other climbs in Spain this one wasn't very steep.
-It wasn't long until we reached the Puerto de San Vicente.
+Like all the other climbs in Spain, this one wasn't very steep.
+It was only a short time until we reached Puerto de, San Vicente.

 On top of the Puerto de San Vincente.

 After the climb the road swayed down the mountain.
 We knew there would be a second climb.
-The farther we would descent the more we would have to climb an hour from now.
-Unfortunately we descended a lot.
-At the bottom we crossed a river.
+The farther we descend, the more we would have to climb an hour from now.
+Unfortunately, we descended a lot.
+At the bottom, we crossed a river.
 Then the road started going uphill again.
 There were gravel hiking trails everywhere.
 We came near the city of Guadalupe, but not close enough to buy food or drinks.
 Around noon it was really warm again.
-We weren't on top of the mountain yet, but sat down in the shade to have lunch.
+We weren't on top of the mountain yet but sat down in the shade to have lunch.
 The Puerto de Puertollano was, at least for now, the highest point of our trip.
-The next 100 km would be relatively flat.
+The following 100 km would be relatively flat.

 Puerto de Puertollano